haltakov/twitter-threading-editor/README.md

+### ⚠️ This repository is now archived ⚠️

+All the code has been move to the [twitter-threading](https://github.com/svpino/twitter-threading) repository.

 # Twitter Threading Editor

 This is a simple UI written in HTML and JavaScript for the [twitter-threading](https://github.com/svpino/twitter-threading) tool by [@svpino](https://twitter.com/svpino).